 1. Employee education and training

 It is vital that employees understand how phishing works and how their actions contribute to either causing or preventing an attack.
-Employees should learn to review incoming emails and messages with a critical eye – check if any embedded links lead to the official domain of a legitimate organisation and scan any files for malware and viruses before downloading.
-Set limitation on the ability of employees to install new software or download large files.
+Employees should learn to review incoming emails and messages with a critical eye – check if any embedded links lead to the official domain of a legitimate organization and scan any files for malware and viruses before downloading.
+Set limitations on the ability of employees to install new software or download large files.

 Employees should be clearly aware of company policies regarding how financial transactions are conducted.
 Any monetary transactions requested by email should receive a human verification via a phone call or in person.
 This is so employees can avoid transferring funds to a fraudulent source.